the1lab/1lab/src/Cat/Instances/Shape/Parallel.lagda.md

 ```
 -->

-Paralell pairs of morphisms in a category $\cC$ are equivalent to functors from the
+Parallel pairs of morphisms in a category $\cC$ are equivalent to functors from the
 walking parallel arrow category to $\cC$.

 ```agda